 If you do not report all income, you may run into problems with the IRS in the future.
 The IRS sometimes audits taxpayers based on tax returns from the past three tax years (or six years if you have underreported your income).
 An audit means that the IRS will review your financial records to make sure that income is reported correctly and that it matches what you’ve submitted on your tax return.

 Understanding your income documents

 You will likely receive two tax forms from Uber or Lyft.
 Form 1099-K reports driving income, and Form 1099-MISC reports any income you earned outside of driving, including incentive payments, referral payments, and “join and support” payments.
-Include the total income from the tax form on your tax return.
+Include the total income from both tax forms on your tax return.

 Uber income reporting

 Uber sends Form 1099-K to drivers who earn more than $20,000 in rides and give at least 200 rides during the calendar year.
 They send Form 1099-MISC to drivers who make at least $600 in promotional, referral, and miscellaneous income.

 You can access your tax documents through your partner dashboard.
 Log into partners.uber.com and go to ‘Tax Information’.
 You’ll be able to download the tax forms once they are uploaded.
 If you didn’t give Uber permission to deliver the forms electronically, you will receive the forms in the mail by February 1, 2019.
 Note: You may not receive any forms if you do not meet the above criteria, but the income must still be reported.